NazimHAli/svelte-template/README.md

 - [ ] Create virtual scroller
 - [ ] Migrate Javascript modules to TypeScript

-## Contributions welcome
+## Contributions welcome!

-Would be great if anyone wanted to help with the items in TODO!
+Can start with the list of items in the TODO section.